10 Cents a Meal for School Kids & Farms is sparking healthy choices and a vibrant economy.

 - Support your schools in learning about the program and being successful in obtaining and using funds.
 Successful grantees engage students so they are excited about trying new foods.
 Examples include taste tests in the cafeteria or classroom.
 Perhaps you have some skills to help?

 Spread the word about 10 Cents a Meal with one-pagers and reports available at Tools for Communities.
-You can also like and share our 10 Cents a Meal Facebook page – where you’ll find our most up-to-date school news and resources.
+You can also like and share our 10 Cents a Meal Facebook page – where you’ll find our most up-to-date school news and resources, and be sure to tag us @tencentsmichigan when you do!
 Find a wealth of additional resources and ideas to support your schools by visiting our Tools for Schools page.

 By completing the following form you will receive the 10 Cents a Meal E-Newsletter, from which you can unsubscribe at any time.